tvolkirch/CardVault/README.md

 # TO-DO LIST

-RECOMMENDATION: Don't have a loading indicator for searching because the API is too fast and the loading indicator briefly flashes - it seems odd.
 It might make sense to try to put spinners over late loading card images.

 Add key listener to submit search when Return key or space bar is pressed.